osmond-lab/eeb314/docs/lectures/lecture-02.md

 OK, so now we’ll move on to a plot that is easier to generate and is very useful for models with just one variable (which is what we’ve been working with so far).

 Instead of plotting the variable as a function of time, we’ll plot the variable as a function of the variable in the previous time, e.g., plotting $n(t+1)$ as a function of $n(t)$.
-We could do this for the model above but let's move on to something else for variety.
+We could do this for exponential growth but let's move on to something else for variety.

-### Haploid selection

 Consider a population with two types of individuals, $n_A(t)$ with allele $A$ and $n_a(t)$ with allele $a$.
 The frequency of $A$ in the population is $p(t) = \frac{n_a(t)}{n_A(t) + n_a(t)}$.
 This is the variable we wish to track.